glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 - Business logic is encapsulated in the API, so the internal state of an aggregate is always consistent.
 Don't expose APIs that allow clients to manipulate internal state in an inconsistent way.
 Favor coarse-grained APIs that expose aggregates as resources.

 - Aggregates are addressable by ID.
-The URL is the stable identifier.
+Aggregates correspond to resources, and the URL is the stable identifier.

     ```
     /api/orders/{id}